nuagenetworks/nuage-ospdirector/Documentation/6.0_HWVTEP/README.rst

     Follow the procedures in the Red Hat documentation for registering and inspecting the hardware nodes in the "Configuring a Basic Overcloud using the CLI Tools" section and check the node status.

-  - **Phase 4.2: Download the Nuage VSP RPMs and Create a Yum Repository**
+  - **Phase 4.2: Download the Nuage RPMs**

-    In this phase, you download the Nuage RPMs and create a repository for them.
+    In this phase, you download the Nuage RPMs.

   - **Phase 4.3: Create the Dataplane Roles**